Slow Cooker Jerk Chicken is sweet, spicy, and seriously delicious plus it's healthy and all the hard work is done by your crockpot.

-- Wrap it up in lettuce leaves or cabbage cups for a healthier take on the dish and one that is perfect for hot weather.
+- Lettuce wraps: Wrap it up in lettuce leaves or cabbage cups for a healthier take on the dish and one that is perfect for hot weather.

-- One of our favorite ways to enjoy this dish is as tacos.
-Warm up some corn tortillas and stuff them with the jerk chicken, mango salsa, and some shredded green or purple cabbage for crunch,
+- Jerk Chicken tacos: One of our favorite ways to enjoy this dish is as tacos.
+Warm up some corn tortillas and stuff them with the jerk chicken, mango salsa, and some shredded green or purple cabbage for crunch.
+It's also delicious in chicken taco bowls.

-- If you want to step outside the box, this chicken is killer in enchiladas.
-You can use a store bought wet jerk sauce as the "enchilada sauce" and add some shredded jack cheese on top.
+- Enchiladas: If you want to step outside the box, this chicken is killer in enchiladas.
+You can use a store-bought wet jerk sauce as the "enchilada sauce" and add some shredded jack cheese on top.
 Trust me -it's delicious.

 - Not into chicken thighs?
 You can definitely use chicken breast, pork tenderloin, or pork shoulder (takes 8 hours) in this recipe.